Skip to main content

 • matches the photos and description in the advert

-Get evidence of the condition of the property
+Get evidence of the property condition

 Evidence of poor conditions when you move in can help you: